xfbs/awesome/readme.md

 #### [NeoVim](https://neovim.io)

-> Modern editor based on Vim, with better extendability support.
+Modern editor based on Vim, with better extendability support.

 #### [AMP](https://amp.rs)

-> No plugins, zero configurations.
+No plugins, zero configurations.
 All the essentials packed in by default.
-> Written in Rust, inspired by Vim.
+Written in Rust, inspired by Vim.

 #### Git: [`git-scm.com`](https://git-scm.com)

-The one and only; the true path to programmer satisfaction.
+The *de-facto* standard (distributed) version control system.
+Tracks your code files, allows you to undo any change that you have committed, allows you to work on one codebase with multiple people, allows for easy backups of all your code, works seamlessly with large projects or even modular projects.

 # Languages